 - What travel or research experience do you have that might help you create the videos you are proposing?

-- A full budget that covers all of your expenses for a 7 or 8 week trip.
+- A full budget that covers all of your expenses for the journey.
 Note that lesser amounts are more likely to be funded but strong applications will be considered for up to $5,000.